Implementing a block widget

 In this tutorial, you will learn how to implement a more complex CKEditor 5 plugin.

-You will build a “Simple box” feature which will allow the user to insert a custom box with a title and body fields into the document.
-You will use the widget utilities and work with the model-view conversion to properly set up the behavior of this feature.
-Later on, you will create a UI which will allow for inserting new simple boxes into the document with the toolbar button.
+You will build a “Simple box” feature, which will allow the user to insert a custom box with a title and body fields into the document.
+You will utilize the widget utilities and work with the model-view conversion to program the behavior of this feature properly.
+Later, you will create a UI that inserts new simple boxes into the document using the toolbar button.

 If you want to see the final product of this tutorial before you plunge in, check out the demo.